Extract the content of an e-mail to Word with VBA

-Extract the content of an Outlook e-mail message or attachment to a Word document
+Extract content from an Outlook e-mail message to a Word document

-As my income is primarily in Sterling and I live in a country where the currency is the Euro, it is essential that I keep a weather eye on the exchange rate - which from summer 2007 to summer 2008 has seen Sterling in terminal decline .
+As my income is primarily in Sterling and I live in a country where the currency is the Euro, it is essential that I keep a weather eye on the exchange rate - which from summer 2007 to summer 2008 saw Sterling devalued by around 30% thanks to the UK government's policy of 'Quantitative Easing'.

-To facilitate this I receive a daily e-mailed update from www.xe.com which shows a raft of exchange rates from around the world set to a base currency of your choice - which for me is the Euro.
-The message shows the currencies, as in the extract below, c/w some variable header and footer text.
+To facilitate this I receive a daily e-mailed update from www.xe.com (now in html format) which shows a raft of exchange rates from around the world set to a base currency of your choice - which for me is the Euro.
+The message shows the currencies, as in the extract below.
 The messages are automatically diverted to an Inbox sub folder in Outlook called "Euro" using Outlooks rules.

 It is possible to read the last message in the Outlook Inbox with a minor modification to these code examples, but if you have a requirement to read only messages of a certain type or from a certain sender, I strongly recommend that you create an Outlook mail folder and divert those messages to it.